petridisha/paper-and-thesis/README.md

-# special-issue
+# paper-and-thesis

-Code for special issue on urban / rural comparison of PAH output.
+Code for paper on Arctic and US PAHs' regional and sectoral comparison.

+Will be used for thesis.
+More soon.